Endometriosis & Fibroid Doctor in Dayton, OH

 Some surgical options may impact your ability to have children in the future.
 Speak with your doctor if you are planning to have children.

-What happens if endometriosis is left untreated?
+What happens if it is left untreated?

 In severe cases of endometriosis, chances of getting pregnant can be impaired.
 During your period, endometrium sheds from your uterus lining, causing monthly bleeding.
 Endometrial tissue that grows into other tissues may bleed during your period as well; this blood has nowhere to go and becomes trapped.
 The trapped blood irritates nearby tissue and may create scars, cysts, and the fusion of tissues, including reproductive organs, which may lead to infertility.